 In my line of work, I meet creative talents from all walks of life and disciplines of choice.
-From fresh grads to seasoned vets, spanning print and digital to experience and product… Meet enough of them and patterns start to emerge.
+From fresh grads to seasoned vets, spanning print and digital to experience and product….
+Meet enough of them and patterns start to emerge.
 You can intuit who’s in it for the money, and who’s in it for the passion.
 You can tell who’s going to give you a 110% and who’s just phoning it in.
 So what are the telltale signs?
 What separates good designers from great designers?
 If you’re a designer, which one are you or aspire to become?
 Are you a member of the strategic team, or a mere hired hand?
 If you’re a client, which kind of designer is your creative agency or brand agency giving you?
 Here’s a checklist of the 7 qualities that separate the pros from the pretenders.

 1. Great designers are curious

-My 1st instinct is to say, the number 1 thing a great designer must be is “human” (eyebrows and a pulse will help too), but I’ve learned from futurist Amy Webb that machines are increasingly taking over design functions, so there goes that.
-So, the number 1 thing designers must be is curious.
+My 1st instinct is to say, the no. 1 thing a great designer must be is “human” (eyebrows and a pulse will help too), but I’ve learned from futurist Amy Webb that machines are increasingly taking over design functions, so there goes that.
+So, the no. 1 thing designers must be is curious.
 Even machines are by nature curious and crave information (without which there’s no algorithm).

 So often clients tell us what they want.
 A bigger logo, a smaller fee… or a campaign that looks like that other campaign that made people cry or put on their trousers and run out to buy (or better yet, do both).
-When asked to design around such a brief, my immediate response is always, “Why”.
+When asked to design around such a brief, my immediate response is always, “Why?”.
 Not because it buys me more time (though that’s that too), but mostly because so many briefs are about the What and not about the Why.
 A good designer would know instinctively what the client is looking for, deliver beautiful artwork, and then bag a swift approval and move on to the next job.
 Billings in, champagnes all around.

 The great designer goes beyond the brief.
 The great designer isn’t afraid to challenge the brief and ask the tough questions.
 The great designer gives not what the client wants but what the client needs.
 A good designer do, a great designer thinks before they do.
 So when faced with a brief, do you read?
 Or do you read critically?
 Do you immediately put pen to paper, and like ghostwriting let the answer eke itself out?
 Or do you begin by questioning if we’re asking the right questions and solving the right problem, before you even begin to hazard a solution?